-The goal of the Management major is to prepare students for managerial careers in a wide range of for-profit and not-for-profit organizations.
-The major emphasizes the human dimensions of management and teaches students how to apply theoretical concepts to the solution of real world problems.
-In addition to completing the required management courses, students may focus on specific areas of interest through their choice of management electives.
+The goal of the Business Management major is to prepare students for managerial careers in a wide range of for-profit and not-for-profit organizations.
+The major emphasizes the human dimensions of business management and teaches students how to apply theoretical concepts to the solution of real world problems.
+In addition to completing the required business management courses, students may focus on specific areas of interest through their choice of business management electives.

 Coordinator: David Anstett, M.B.A.

-Although a management internship may be designed to earn more than four credits, the internship will count as only one elective course.
+Although a business management internship may be designed to earn more than four credits, the internship will count as only one elective course.